HTMX and Alpine

 type="button"

-{# this button posts to a non existent @hq_hx_action method in the view, purposely triggering the error modal #}
+{# This posts to a non-existent @hq_hx_action method, intentionally triggering the HTMX error modal. #}

 hx-post="{{ request.path_info }}"